-This recipe for salmon teriyaki is broiled salmon fillets brushed with a homemade teriyaki sauce and finished off with sesame seeds.
+This recipe for salmon teriyaki is seared salmon fillets covered with a homemade teriyaki sauce and finished off with sesame seeds.
 An easy and healthy dinner that tastes like it came from a restaurant!

 I can’t take credit for this recipe for salmon teriyaki.
-It’s actually something my mom has been making for years, pineapple salsa and all.
-Salmon is a favorite in my household, one of my 4 year old twins requests it all the time.
-It’s no secret that teriyaki and pineapple go well together, and this salmon is an extension of that theme.
-Flaky and tender fish, sweet and savory teriyaki sauce and a tropical tasting salsa – how could you go wrong?
+It’s actually something my mom has been making for years, except she uses a store bought sauce.
+Salmon is a favorite in my household, one of my twins requests it all the time.
+Flaky and tender fish with sweet and savory teriyaki sauce – how could you go wrong?
 I always order salmon teriyaki when I go to restaurants, so I’m so happy that it’s super simple to make at home.

 This recipe starts with the teriyaki sauce – it takes about 5 minutes to make and uses basic ingredients that you probably already have in the house.
 This teriyaki sauce is great for stir fry too.
-After you’ve got the sauce made, pop the salmon fillets under the broiler to cook.
-A few minutes before the fish is done, brush on the teriyaki sauce and then put them back into the oven.
-While the fish is cooking, make your pineapple salsa which is simply fresh pineapple with a little jalapeno, onion, cilantro and lime.
+After you’ve got the sauce made, place the salmon in a pan and sear it on both sides to a golden brown.
+It’s really worth the extra cooking time to sear the fish; the outside gets crispy and the inside stays tender for an awesome texture contrast.
+Pour the teriyaki sauce over the salmon, and dinner is served!

 - 4 salmon fillets (approximately 4 ounces each)

 - 2 tablespoons soy sauce

 - 1 teaspoon minced ginger

 - 2 teaspoons cornstarch